-And of course, it’s even possible to make outbound calls to customers in order to gain more insightful feedback.
+Of course, it’s possible to make outbound sales calls to customers in order to gain more insightful feedback.

-By following the steps above, you now know what customers think about the quality of your service compared to the customer experience principles you have defined in point#1.
+By following the steps above, you now know what customers think about the quality of your service compared to the customer experience principles you have defined.
 The next step is to identify the training needs for each individual member of your customer support team.

-Most organizations have an annual survey process where they capture the overall feedback from your team; how engaged they are and the businesses ability to deliver an exceptional service.
+Most organizations have an annual survey process where they capture the overall feedback of your team; how engaged they are and the businesses ability to deliver an exceptional service.

 But, what happens in the 11 months between these survey periods?